Skip to main content

 Technical Analysis

 CVE-2026-3274 identifies a critical buffer overflow vulnerability in the Tenda F453 router firmware version 1.0.0.3.
-The vulnerability resides in the frmL7ProtForm function within the httpd component, which processes requests to the /goform/L7Prot endpoint.
-Specifically, the flaw arises from improper handling of the 'page' argument, allowing an attacker to overflow a buffer by sending crafted HTTP requests.
-This buffer overflow can corrupt memory, potentially enabling remote code execution or denial of service conditions.
-The attack vector is network-based and does not require authentication or user interaction, making it highly exploitable remotely.
-The vulnerability has a CVSS 4.0 base score of 8.7, reflecting its high impact on confidentiality, integrity, and availability, with low attack complexity and no privileges or user interaction needed.
-Although no active exploitation has been reported, the public release of exploit code significantly raises the threat level.
-The affected product, Tenda F453, is a consumer-grade router commonly used in home and small office environments, exposing a broad user base to risk.
+The vulnerability resides in the frmL7ProtForm function of the /goform/L7Prot endpoint, part of the router's HTTP daemon (httpd).
+Specifically, the flaw arises from improper handling of the 'page' argument, which can be manipulated remotely by an attacker to overflow a buffer.
+This overflow can corrupt memory, potentially allowing arbitrary code execution or denial of service on the device.
+The vulnerability requires no user interaction and no authentication, making it highly exploitable over the network.
+The CVSS 4.0 base score is 8.7, reflecting high impact on confidentiality, integrity, and availability, with low attack complexity and no privileges required.
+Although no confirmed exploits in the wild have been reported, public exploit code availability increases the risk of imminent attacks.
+The vulnerability affects only firmware version 1.0.0.3 of the Tenda F453 router, a device commonly used in home and small office environments.
 The lack of an official patch at the time of disclosure necessitates immediate mitigation efforts to prevent exploitation.
-This vulnerability underscores the importance of secure input validation in embedded device web interfaces and the risks posed by exposed management endpoints.

 Potential Impact